 Legislative Advocacy and the AAP

 Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington, DC as well as actively participating in the AAP Resident Section both in state and nationally.
 Florida has an extremely active Resident Section for which USF Residents have provided key leadership.
 USF Residents have served as Chair of the section many times in recent years and Dr. Dabrow, Program Director, has served as the group’s faculty advisor since its inception.
 She serves on the FL AAP Executive Board and on the National AAP Committee for Resident Scholarships.

 Many of our residents have been applied for and been awarded AAP CATCH grants.
-Recent projects have involved providing health care and education to refugee families and peer support for obese children along with last year focusing on resilience in families.
+Past projects have involved providing health care and education to refugee families and peer support for obese children along with last year focusing on resilience in families.